 Experience the new “dinner and a movie”

 If the idea of a restaurant meal followed by a standard screening doesn’t excite you, seek out New York City’s new “dinner and a movie.”
 At theaters such as Nitehawk Cinema, Syndicated, and iPic, blockbuster hits are screened alongside your favorite film classics and the latest indie releases, made all the more enjoyable by gourmet movie snacks like burrata crostinis, truffle butter popcorn, and veggie burgers.
+This is one of the best things to do in NYC at night.

 When anyone implies sobriety and fun are mutually exclusive, we point them to Daybreaker.
 Technically occurring during the early morning hours, Daybreaker is a sober rave (think coffee, not cocktails) featuring all the dancing and mingling you may miss from your drinking days, as well as an optional yoga class, a secret concert by a surprise local artist, and more.